telerik/blazor-docs/components/grid/editing/overview.md

 There are a few considerations to keep in mind with the CUD operations of the grid.
 They are explained in the following list:

 * It is up to the data access logic to save the data once it is changed in the data collection.
 The example above showcases when that happens and adds some code to provide a visual indication of the change.
 In a real application, the code for handling data updates may be entirely different.

+    * For example, you may want to update the view-model only on success of the data service with the model returned from the server.
+Another thing you may want to do is to inform the user for server (async, remote) validation errors such as duplicates.
+You can find examples of both in the [Remote Validation sample project](https://github.com/telerik/blazor-ui/tree/master/grid/remote-validation).

 * The CRUD event handlers must be `async Task` and **not** `async void`.
 A Task can be properly awaited and allows working with services and contexts.
 When the method returns `void`, the execution of the context operations is not actually awaited, and you may get errors from the context (such as "Cannot access a disposed object.
 A common cause of this error is disposing a context that was resolved from dependency injection and then later trying to use the same context instance elsewhere in your application" or "A second operation started on this context before a previous operation completed.
 This is usually caused by different threads using the same instance of DbContext").